 Which Airlines offer Baby Bassinet Seats?

 Many international airlines provide bassinets on most long-haul flights.
-But policies for the bassinet seats can be different for aircraft and the cabin class.
-Airlines commonly known for offering bassinet seats are:
+But bassinet availability varies by aircraft type and cabin class.
+Airlines commonly known for offering bassinets are:

 - Emirates